Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 Using these extracted values of the system parameters, we first show the variation of temperature $(T)$ and BCP $(\mu_{B})$ of the baryons in the system with the centre of mass collision energy $\sqrt{s_{NN}}$, in Fig.~\ref{fig:cpottemp}, represented by Eqs. \eqref{eqn:cpot} and \eqref{eqn:Temp}, respectively.
-The extracted values of $\mu_{B}$ falls monotonically from SIS and AGS energy range to Relativistic Heavy-Ion Collider (RHIC) at BNL and further towards the LHC energies while extracted temperature $T$ is seen to rise asymptotically almost saturating at 166 MeV for baryons (antibaryons).
-In other words, the central collisions at higher energies can be characterized by a unique (almost) energy independent chemical freeze-out temperature.
+The extracted values of $\mu_{B}$ falls monotonically from SIS and AGS energy range to Relativistic Heavy-Ion Collider (RHIC) at BNL and further towards the LHC energies while extracted temperature $T$ is seen to rise asymptotically almost saturating at around 155 MeV for baryons (antibaryons) for all cases discussed.
+In other words, the central collisions at higher energies can be characterized by a unique (almost) energy independent CFO temperature.
 This baryonic freeze-out temperature value is in close proximity to the phase-transition temperature predicted by the lattice QCD calculations.
 This indicates that in very high energy nuclear collisions, the system undergoes a chemical decoupling close to the phase boundary.

 The proton (antiproton) is the lightest baryon (antibaryon).
 As most of the high-mass baryons (antibaryons) decay into protons (antiprotons), it is worthwhile to note that protons and antiprotons are of particular importance because of their large abundance in the final state among all baryons in URHIC.
-Hence, we have used their abundances to extract the $T$ and BCP values of the system for all baryonic (antibaryonic) degrees of freedom.
-Here the inclusive yield of protons (as well as all other hadrons) is reported as the sum of their primordial yields and the decay contributions after the chemical freeze-out.
+The inclusive yield of protons (as well as all other hadrons) is reported as the sum of their primordial yields and the decay contributions after CFO.
 We have taken into account the contributions of single weak decay processes and where a weak decay is followed by a strong decay.
-The final state hadron multiplicities can only be understood in a better way by taking these decay modes into account \cite{decayprotonsprl}.
+The final state hadron multiplicities can only be understood in a better way by taking these decay modes into account~\cite{decayprotonsprl}.